Analysis: What's Up With the Ending?

-Tess of the D'Urbervilles is a tragedy (see "Booker's Seven Basic Plot Analysis" if you don't believe us).
-But it's not a traditional tragedy, in that Tess's fate is caused not by her own ambition, but by the ambition and actions of others.
+Tess of the D'Urbervilles is 100% tear-and-groan-inducing tragedy (see "Booker's Seven Basic Plot Analysis" if you don't believe us).
+But it's not a traditional tragedy: Tess's fate is caused not by her own ambition, but by the ambition and actions of others.

 What we're trying to say is that it seems that the whole novel, from the very beginning, is propelling Tess towards her tragic execution at the end.
 It's like an avalanche of tragedy that all lands on Tess, even though she's not the one who started the slide.

 But the final scene doesn't even show Tess.
 It's like the rape scene, in that Hardy pulls back and describes the surrounding scene, but doesn't give us any details of what's going on with Tess herself.
 We can only infer what happened based on Hardy's ambiguous, elliptical language, and other signs.

 In the final scene, 'Liza-Lu and Angel wait outside of a prison (although Hardy doesn't come right out and call it a prison: he describes the structure as "a large red-brick building with […] rows of short barred windows bespeaking captivity" [59.6]).
 They don't witness the execution, and neither do we: they wait and watch the building until a black flag is raised on a pole outside the prison tower, at which point the narrator pulls back, and says, ""Justice" was done, and the President of the Immortals (in Aeschylean phrase) had ended his sport with Tess" (59.7).